Future changes to bin collections

 What if I already compost my food waste?

-That's great!
-However, home composting is not really suited to things like bones, mouldy bread, pasta and meats.
+However, home composting is not really suited to things like bones, meat, mouldy bread and pasta.
 Additionally, not everyone has the space or ability to compost at home.

 What will I be able to put in my food waste bin?